Polperro: Early history

 Polperro, since medieval times, fell under the jurisdiction of two ancient and separate manors, those of Raphael in the parish of Lansallos, west of the River Pol which runs through the middle of the village, and Killigarth to the east in the parish of Talland, mentioned in the Domesday Book.

-As early as the 13th century Polperro was a recognised fishing settlement and its first known record is in a Royal document of 1303.
+As early as the 13th century Polperro was a recognised fishing settlement and its first known record is in a Royal Ordinance of 1303.